okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 4. If you have not already done so, authorize the connections to Box, Office 365 Mail, and Okta.

-5. Select the Okta Box User - Deprovision Flow Flow from the folder.
+5. Select the Okta Box User - Deprovision Flow from the folder.

 6. Change the name of the [Box](http://Box.com) Assignment Group variable to match the Okta group you created in the prerequisites section.